2008 Gabonese local elections

-Local elections were held in Gabon on April 27–30, 2008, with 1,990 municipal and departmental councillors being elected.
+Local elections were held in Gabon on 27–30 April 2008, with 1,990 municipal and departmental councillors being elected.

 Overview

 Prior to the election, a victory for the ruling Gabonese Democratic Party (PDG) was expected.
-There were a total of about 850 lists presented in the elections, and campaigning ended at midnight on April 26.
-Results given by the Interior Minister, André Mba Obame, on May 3 showed the PDG winning 1,154 seats, while the opposition Gabonese Union for Democracy and Development (UGDD) won 161 seats.
+There were a total of about 850 lists presented in the elections, and campaigning ended at midnight on 26 April.
+Results given by the Interior Minister, André Mba Obame, on 3 May showed the PDG winning 1,154 seats, while the opposition Gabonese Union for Democracy and Development (UGDD) won 161 seats.
 The Union of the Gabonese People (UPG) won about 90 seats, while many seats were won by independents.

 According to Mba Obame, the PDG majority confirmed the voters' "commitment to the implementation of the political project" of President Omar Bongo.
 The results still had to be validated and proclaimed by the Constitutional Court.
 The councillors were to elect mayors within eight days of the formal proclamation of results.

 Obame placed voter turnout at between 65% and 70%.
-Although reported high in most of the country, it was said to be low in Libreville, the capital, where it was estimated at about 17%.
+Although reported high in most of the country, it was said to be low in Libreville, the capital, where it was estimated at 17%.

 There were 119 constituencies in the election, and the PDG was the only party to present candidate lists in all of them.
 In Libreville, the PDG won a plurality of seats but failed to win a majority, taking 42 of the 98 seats and winning in three of the six arrondissements.
 The PDG's best result in Libreville was obtained in the fifth arrondissement, where its list was headed by former Prime Minister Jean-Francois Ntoutoume Emane and it obtained 12 out of 16 seats.
 In the country's second city, Port-Gentil, the PDG won only 15 out the 63 seats, while the independent list of Mayor Séraphin Ndaot Rembogo won 28.